tylerlong/markdown-plus/README.md

   - mdc.init must be a Promise
 - bug: <div id="mdp-container" style={{ height: '99%' }}>
   - without 99%, jQuery Layout will display nothing
+- bug: click anchor link, toolbar becomes invisible
 - Creat a VS Code extension
 - No `eslint-disable`
 - Enable react strict mode
   - only after we could properly dispose all side effects
 - Update modal forms UI
-- Rewrite markdown-core
-- gantt diagram x-axis format should be part of the diagram code
+- gantt diagram x-axis format should be part of the diagram code, not a settings